iz-02/restaurants-full-project/README.md

 ## 📊 Results

 ### Tableau Dashboard
-Here’s the visual representation of insights from the cleaned data:
+Here’s the simple visual of the data from the cleaned data:

 ![Tableau Dashboard](Screenshot_(83).png)